Private Inca Trail 4 Days Hike to Machu Picchu

 Group Size

-Inca Trail 4 Days Hike to Machu Picchu, A Unique Premium Adventure.
+Private Inca Trail 4 Days to Machu Picchu

-Inca Trail 4 days–Live a fascinating hiking experience by the Unesco’s heritage Trail towards the sacred citadel of the Incas — Machu Picchu teeming with bewitching legends and history; savor spectacular views on a fully supported trek and a private guide at your side.
+Inca Trail 4 days–Live a fascinating hiking experience by the Unesco’s heritage Trail towards the sacred citadel of the Incas — Machu Picchu teeming with bewitching legends and history from your Trek Leader; savor spectacular views on a fully supported trek and a private guide at your side.

-This ancient 4 day Inca trail in Cusco has always lured travelers so it is by far the most famous and iconic trek in South America and it is rated by many to be in the top 5 treks in the world.
+This ancient 4 day Inca trail to Machu Picchu in Cusco has always lured travelers so it is by far the most famous and iconic trek in South America and it is rated by many trek enthusiasts to be in the top 5 treks in the world.
 This trail is Unesco’s World Heritage site so do Machu Picchu, in few words, you will experience 2 Unesco Sites on this once-in-a-lifetime adventure filled with stone temples and surrounded by verdant vistas, 100% bucket list worthy.

-In just 26 miles (43km) it manages to combine beautiful mountain scenery with a stunning combination of the region’s ruins, mountainscapes, and cloud forests, overshadowed by the fame of its ancient Incan temples and the Inca trail heading to the sacred cities in the jungle.
-The entire trail has a “mystical Inca” type of feel to it, especially when you reach the top of Deadwoman pass through the stairs and conquer the mysterious Machu Picchu Incan city on an exciting adventure, where there’s such a warm, spiritual vibe here and you can witness it–Classic Inca Trail to Machu Picchu 4 days, Join Us!
+In just 26 miles (43 km of trail), it manages to combine beautiful mountain scenery with a stunning combination of the region’s ruins, mountain capes, and cloud forests, overshadowed by the fame of its ancient Incan temples and the Inca trail heading to the sacred cities in the jungle.
+The entire trail has a “mystical Inca” type of feel to it, especially when you reach the top of Dead Woman pass or when you are on day 3 through the stairs and conquer the mysterious Machu Picchu Incan city on an exciting adventure, where there’s such a warm, spiritual vibe here and you can witness it–Classic Inca Trail to Machu Picchu 4 days, Join Us!

 Join us for the adventure of a lifetime – give us a call at +51 984 464 391 or shoot us an email at info@perusummit.com to learn more or book your spot today!

-This trip is officially operated by Peru Summit Adventures, a 100% local tour operator based in Cusco.
+This trek is officially operated by Peru Summit Adventures, a 100% local tour operator based in Cusco.

 Responsible Tourism is not a buzzword, it’s an action.
 Make a difference, be the change, and say no to the exploitation of humble people.
 If not now, when?
 See below some of the Pros you have when choosing to hike with us.